alabamenhu/DateTimeTimezones/docs/blog.md

 Now we have a way to make a DateTime know about its time zone but… how do we apply it?
 Asking users to manually state `DateTime.new(…) does TimezoneAware[…]` would get very tedious, especially since they can't control `DateTime` objects that might be created from those (since `DateTime` is immutable, any adjustments like `.later` create a new `DateTime` object, which wouldn't have the mixin).

-## Playing with internals by playing with externals
+## Never throw anything away, Harry

-The way we can get this to work (and without breaking precompilation!) is by using the `wrap` routine.
+The way we can get this to work (and without throwing out precompilation!) is by using the `wrap` routine.
 Wrapping allows us to capture a call as it's being made, and intervene as necessary.

 A simple wrapper that just lets us know something was called would be: